 Designing a website that looks and works well requires creating a website that responds to the various screen sizes in use across various smartphones, laptops, tablets, and desktop computers (or smartwatches, tv’s and more).
 The fact is, people today spend up to 4.2 hours per day on their smartphones, with 54.85% of global web traffic coming from mobile devices (excluding tablets), making a strong commercial argument for the need to optimize for mobile devices.

-However, a “mobile version” of a website still doesn’t capture the wide variety of smartphone and tablet screen sizes and resolutions at play.
+However, a “mobile version” of a website still doesn’t capture the wide variety of smartphone and tablet screen sizes and resolutions.
 That’s where responsive web design comes in – the ability to create one website that adapts independently.